TimoLambing/gallery/README.md

 ## :parachute: Deployment

--   With Docker [see Dockerfile](Dockerfile) (deploy to any PaaS that supports Docker).
+-   With Docker [see Dockerfile](Dockerfile) (deploy to any PaaS that supports Docker or self-host).
 DigitalOcean app platform is recommended.
 -   [Vercel](vercel.com)

 See instructions for deploying on Vercel [here](https://nitro.unjs.io/deploy/providers/vercel).